What is a risk region?

 Quarantine, testing, and notification requirements apply to entrants who have been in a foreign risk area within the ten days prior to entry.
 More information from the Federal Ministry of Health can be found here.

-The summer semester starts on April 01, 2021.
-This applies to all 3 locations: Berlin, Cologne and Frankfurt/M. The official start of lectures is on April 06, 2021.
-Teaching is expected to take place via three forms of learning (online and hybrid events and, if applicable, presence).
+The winter semester starts on October 01, 2021.
+This applies to all 3 locations: Berlin, Cologne and Frankfurt/M. The official start of lectures is on October 05, 2021.
+Teaching is expected to take place via three forms of learning (online and hybrid events and, if possible, presence).